canonical/ubuntu-security-documentation/docs/security-features/kernel-protections.rst

 See test-kernel-security.py for regression tests.

+.. _denylist-rare-protocols:

 Denylist Rare Protocols
 =======================

-Normally the kernel allows all network protocols to be autoloaded on demand via the MODULE_ALIAS_NETPROTO(PF_...) macros.
+Normally the kernel allows all network protocols to be autoloaded on demand via the ``MODULE_ALIAS_NETPROTO(PF_...)`` macros.
 Since many of these protocols are old, rare, or generally of little use to the average Ubuntu user and may contain undiscovered exploitable vulnerabilities, they have been denylisted since Ubuntu 11.04.
 These include: ax25, netrom, x25, rose, decnet, econet, rds, and af_802154.
 If any of the protocols are needed, they can specifically loaded via modprobe, or the /etc/modprobe.d/blacklist-rare-network.conf file can be updated to remove the denylist entry.

 See test-kernel-security.py for regression tests.

+.. _dmesg-restrictions:

 dmesg restrictions
 ==================

 When attackers try to develop "run anywhere" exploits for vulnerabilities, they frequently will use dmesg output.
 By treating dmesg output as sensitive information, this output is not available to the attacker.
 Starting with Ubuntu 12.04 LTS, /proc/sys/kernel/dmesg_restrict can be set to "1" to treat dmesg output as sensitive.
 Starting with 20.10, this is enabled by default.

+.. _kernel-address-display-restriction:

 Kernel Address Display Restriction
 ==================================